c-sanders/ScaleAndSetSize/README.md

 do, and because it knows that "gimp_env_init" function should only be invoked once - as we were informed of by the message, it aborts its attempt to run the HelloGIMP
 Plugin.
 This is what the author suspects results in the message being displayed.

-If go back to the Python source code file which implements the Plugin, and we edit it so as to comment out the line of source code which invokes the "main" function, then we should hopefully prevent GIMP from executing it.
+If we go back to the Python source code file which implements the Plugin, and we edit it so as to comment out the line of source code which invokes the "main" function, then we should hopefully prevent GIMP from executing it.
 If we then try and import the "HelloGIMP" Plugin again - using the same sequence of steps as earlier, then we should be successful as the following image shows.